centria/design-and-documentation/docs/part4.md

 We shall concentrate most on the high-level architecure design on this course.
 Designing is quite similar to what we have done with our documentation part, except rather than having a software to draw our documentation from, we first do the design on documentation level, after which we implement the actual software.

-In this part, we will have a look at a few key concepts of software design, and focus deeper on some of them later on in the course.
+In this part, we will have a look at a few key concepts of software design.
 The aspects of design are not by any means a comprehensive list, and design in itself is a whole part of our industry.
 It is crucial, however, that you understand at least some of the basics, as design is the driving force in proper software production.

+## Design Process

+## Design Principles

+## Design Concepts

+## Design Patterns